Valdecy/C4.5/README.md

 # C4.5

-C4.5 Algorithm function with Entropy and Information Gain Ratio measures for categorical and numerical data.
+C4.5 Algorithm uses Entropy and Information Gain Ratio measures to analyse categorical and numerical data.
 The function returns: 1) The decision tree rules.
 2) The total number of rules.

 * Xdata = Dataset Attributes